Observe the Sky with Us!

-If you are looking to contact the club to have us come out to an event, please fill out our outreach request form.
+If you are looking to contact the club to have us come out to your event, please fill out our outreach request form.
 We are volunteers, so please give us a few days to respond.
-We try our best to accommodate as many requests as possible.
+If you do not hear from us, send an email to the club, [email protected].

 The Raleigh Astronomy Club holds public observing nights every few months.
 These are typically announced through our website calendar and facebook/twitter accounts.
 Just come out and join us – the events are typically free and we provide the telescopes and experience to know what to point them at!
 Depending on what’s up, we show off planets, star clusters, nebulae, galaxies, and more.
 We just ask that white lights (e.g. flashlights) be kept to a minimum to enjoy the darkness and let our eyes adapt to get the most from the night sky.

 If you have been to our public session and looking for more information on the hobby, our monthly RACOBS meeting may meet your needs.

 Classes and clinics are currently on hold.
 We are unable to find a suitable meeting space.